 Sit down with your customers.

 The fastest way to find out what your customers are thinking is to simply ask them.
 You should take advantage of every possible opportunity to talk with your customers about what they’re looking for and what they want out of the products or services that you provide.
 Even sitting down with a customer as he or she does a Google search can give you valuable insights into the decision-making process that your customers go through as they access your website.
 What are their priorities?
-What are their deal-breakers?
+Do they have any deal-breakers?
 What is foremost in their minds when they’re deciding whether or not to go through with a purchase?
 These are essential pieces of information that you won’t be able to glean from keyword research.
 If you aren’t already speaking to your customers on a regular basis to try to deepen your background knowledge about your customer base, it’s time to start.

 Use Google’s “People Also Ask” feature.